HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 **PDDI CDS knowledge artifacts.**

-* It is RECOMMENDED that knowledge artifacts for PDDI CDS are written so that clinician-focused response information adheres to the 8 detailed best practice recommendations discussed in the Community Group Note titled [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://w3id.org/hclscg/pddi).
+* Knowledge artifacts for PDDI CDS SHOULD be written so that clinician-focused response information adheres to the 8 detailed best practice recommendations discussed in the Community Group Note titled [Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence](https://w3id.org/hclscg/pddi).

 **CDS Hooks.**